Microsoft-Web/HOL-MVC4Fundamentals/HOL.md

 So far you have been returning strings from controller actions.
 Although that's a useful way of understanding how controllers work, it's not how you'd want to build a real web application.
 Views are components that provide a better approach for generating HTML back to the browser with the use of template files.

-In this exercise you will learn how to add a MasterPage to setup a template for common HTML content, a StyleSheet to enhance the look and feel of the site and finally a View template to enable HomeController to return HTML.
+In this exercise you will learn how to add a layout master page to setup a template for common HTML content, a StyleSheet to enhance the look and feel of the site and finally a View template to enable HomeController to return HTML.

 <a name="Ex4Task1" />
-#### Task 1 - Modifying the \_layout.cshtml####
+#### Task 1 - Modifying the file _layout.cshtml####

-ASP.NET MasterPages are layout files that allow you to setup a template for common HTML to use across the entire website.
-In this task you will add a MasterPage with a common header with links to the Home page and Store area.
+The file ~/Views/Shared/_layout.cshtml allows you to setup a template for common HTML to use across the entire website.
+In this task you will add a layout master page with a common header with links to the Home page and Store area.

 1. If not already open, start Microsoft Visual Studio 11 Express Beta for Web from **Start** | **All Programs** | **Microsoft Visual Studio 11 Express** | **Visual Studio 11 Express Beta for Web**.